Skip to content

 FTSdk.bindRumUserData(userData);

-// You can call this method after the user logs out to unbind user information
+// Can call this method after user logout to unbind user information

 FTSdk.unbindRumUserData();

-// You can call this method after the user successfully logs in to bind user information
+//Can call this method after user login to bind user information

 FTSdk.bindRumUserData("001")